cloudlinux/imunify360-documentation/docs/myimunify/README.md

 Here is how to configure an existing hosting plan by WHMCS administrator to enable MyImunify Protection Enabled at no additional cost.

 1. Go to Settings -> Configurable Options Groups -> Create New Group:

 ![](/images/configurable_options_create_new_group.png)

 2. Create a new group with a distinct name and assign it to your existing product/plan:

 ![](/images/configurable_options_create_new_group_details.png)

 3. Add a new configurable option to the group and press “Add New Configurable Option”:

 ![](/images/configurable_options_add_new.png)

 4. Fill in the option name field.
 It is important for the option to start with `my_imunify_account_protection|` (don’t forget `|` at the end).

-5. Then add the option “awp_on|On”.
-Use “awp_on|” as a prefix, the rest is the text that a user will see.
+5. Then add the option `awp_on|On`.
+Use `awp_on|` as a prefix, the rest is the text that a user will see.

     * To avoid inflicting additional costs, the price line needs to be filled with 0.00.
 The Order value must be set to “1”.
-    * It is also possible to add an “awp_off|” option here to allow the users to disable protection.
+    * It is also possible to add an `awp_off|` option here to allow the users to disable protection.
 In this case, the Order field must have a value “2”.

 ![](/images/configurable_options_awp_on_off.png)

 **Confirming the changes**